Cuba: Teaching National Geographic Photo Camp

 A week before Fidel Castro died, in November 2016, we led an extraordinary Photo Camp in Havana, Cuba, with a group of Cuban photography students.
 I gave them an impassioned talk about how they were in a unique position to document changes in their country from an insider’s perspective.
 A week later, when news came of Castro's death, National Geographic News ran a story using these students' images, and their pictures were circulated around the world.
 (The pictures on this page are mine, except the team photo.)

-I've helped lead Photo Camps in India, Qatar, Costa Rica, Arizona/Mexico border – places I might not have gotten to see otherwise.
-It's a true cross–cultural exchange, and I love this opportunity to give back.
-For more about NG Photo Camps, which are funded by National Geographic Society, see link.
+I’ve helped lead Photo Camps in India, Qatar, Costa Rica, and along the Arizona–Mexico border—experiences that are true cross-cultural exchanges and a meaningful way to give back.
+National Geographic Photo Camps are funded by the National Geographic Society.

 Taxi driver and his ride.